HugoGuillen/giggle-singularity/tutorial.md

 INDEX_PATH="sample_data/indices/sample_index"
 ```
 ## 1. `check`
-Now lets check that the prerequisites to run the script are present on the system:
+Now let's check that the prerequisites to run the script are present on the system:

 ```bash
 ./giggle.sh check -C sample_data/config.ini